Step 13: History

 In 2002, Step 13 formed a band to inject a new lease of life into the drum and bass scene which was suffering from musical stagnation.
 Based at Studio 7K in East London, the band originally had 13 members, their first live gig came in June 2003 at Cargo in Shoreditch.
-Within a short time they developed a sound and feel to their music, in part taking up the genre which Roni Size Reprazent had begun.
+Within a short time, they developed a sound and feel to their music, in part taking up the genre which Roni Size Reprazent had begun.

-In 2006, Step 13 established the first live drum and bass band night in the UK, NRFTW (No Rest For The Wicked) at the Rhythm Factory, Whitechapel.
+In 2006, Step 13 established the first live drum and bass band night in the UK, NRFTW (No Rest for the Wicked) at the Rhythm Factory, Whitechapel.

 By 2008, and with female vocalist Lucy Randell, who sings on the fourth The Streets album Everything Is Borrowed, Step 13 spent the summer touring music festivals, including headlining at Kingston Green Fair, and appearing on two stages at the Glastonbury Festival.

-2009 has seen Step 13 concentrating work in the studio, but have played out in London a few times, notably at seOne club at London Bridge.
-And also again at Glastonbury Music Festival in June.
+2009 has seen Step 13 concentrating work in the studio, but have played out in London a few times, notably at seOne club at London Bridge, and again at Glastonbury Music Festival in June.